Opentrons/protocol_framework/api/docs/v2/pipettes/characteristics.rst

 |                             | 1000              | 160                    |
 +-----------------------------+-------------------+------------------------+

+Additionally:

+- When using a 50 µL pipette, you should only use 50 µL tips.
-Additionally, all Flex pipettes have a well bottom clearance of 1 mm for aspirate and dispense actions.
+- All Flex pipettes have a well bottom clearance of 1 mm for aspirate and dispense actions.

 .. _ot2-flow-rates: